-n morey Business Continuity Plans in place for most services although overdue a review in some areas.
-Knowledge of critical functions and ability to respond quickly and effectively has been in evidence during incidents such as Gas outages in Keith (January and February 2021) and Covid response - debriefs carried out and learning identified.
-Mitigating Actions: Information from the updated BIA/BCP has informed elements of the Winter Preparedness Plan A Friday huddle is in place which gathers the status of services across the whole system to provide information and contact details to the Senior Manager on Call (SMOC) over the weekend.
-NHSG have introduced system wide daily huddles to manage the flow and allocation of resources which require attendance from Dr Grays and HSCM.
-NHS Grampian have amended their approach to Pandemic preparation so HSCM Pandemic plan requires redrafting and testing Practitioner group established for Moray with representation from HSCM, Dr Grays, Moray Council and NHSG to discuss matters arising from the Local Resilience Forum and within our respective organisations.
+NHS Grampian have amended their approach to Pandemic preparation so HSCM Pandemic plan requires redrafting and testing

+Lesson learnt from the response to Covid will be incorporated into the Surge (Winter) Plan and training needs identified will be addressed.

+Practitioner group established for Moray with representation from HSCM, Dr Grays, Moray Council and NHSG to discuss matters arising from the Local Resilience Forum and within our respective organisations.
 In addition it will provide a forum for discussion of the linkages between organisational response plans to ensure there are no gaps or over reliance on particular local resources.

 HSCM continues to monitor the local situation regarding Covid-19 and is engaged with NHSG emergency planning arrangements and Council Response and Recovery management team to be ready to escalate response if required.
 There is work underway with partners within NHSG, Aberdeenshire HSCP and Aberdeen City HSCP to look at Surge flows and establish a mechanism that will provide easy identification of "hot spots" across the whole system in Grampian, to facilitate a collaborative approach to addressing the issues through the use of a common Operational Pressure Escalation approach.
 This work could underpin surge responses in winter and at other times of pressure and having a standard approach across Grampian would aid communication and understanding.

-Assurances: Audit, Performance and Risk Committee and NHS Grampian Civil Contingencies Group oversight and scrutiny.
-Gaps in The recent experience of Storms and associated power outages proved challenging for all category 1 responders across assurance: Grampian however our staff responded extremely well.
-The debriefs have identified lessons learnt for Grampian Local Resilience Partnership and more locally for the response co-ordination within Moray.
-Action plans are in the process of being developed in collaboration with Moray Council's emergency planning officer to address the issues identified.
-The main issues related to developing wider awareness of roles and responsibilities, and improving general awareness of response structures and meeting protocols.
+Assurances:

+Gaps in assurance:

+Audit, Performance and Risk Committee and NHS Grampian Civil Contingencies Group oversight and scrutiny.

+Recent experience has highlighted the need for additional staff to be trained to be control centre managers, loggists and general awareness of response structures and meeting protocols.
 This will be incorporated into training schedules going forward.
-It has also highlighted the need for a more robust arrangement for out of hours contact and clarity of roles and responsibilities across the system which is being progressed through an organisational change steering group.
+It has also highlighted the need for a more robust arrangement for out of hours contact and clarity of roles and responsibilities across the system which is being progressed with partners in Moray.

-Deleted: Recent experience has highlighted the need for

-Deleted: additional staff to be trained to be control centre managers, loggists and in mopov Some table top exercises have been completed but the intended programme for 2020 will require to be rescheduled once we are out of response phase.
+Some table top exercises have been completed but the intended programme for 2020 will require to be rescheduled once we are out of response phase.

 Progress has been made however further work is required to address the targets in the implementation plan that have not been met and the Resilience standards as identified by the NHSG Civil Contingencies Group.

-Pandemic flu plans will require to be updated with the learning from Covid 19 The debrief reports following the gas outages from a Moray perspective and the Grampian Local Resilience Partnership (LRP), highlighted some issues for clarification in relation to the Care for People agenda.
-To address the local issues meetings have been taking place with Moray Council and HSCM representation to progress the Care for People plan and associated response structures.
-Steps to re-establish the Care for People group are in progress.
-The intention is to hold a table top exercise with managers from HSCM and Moray Council to test the invocation arrangements to ensure common understanding of roles and responsibilities.
+Pandemic flu plans will require to be updated with the learning from this incident

+The debrief reports following the gas outages from a Moray perspective and the Grampian Local Resilience Partnership (LRP), highlighted some issues for clarification in relation to the Care for People agenda.
+To address the local issues a meeting has taken place with representation from Moray Council and HSCM and steps to re-establish the Care for People group and update the Care for People response plan are in progress.
+The next meeting will be in September 2021.

 Current performance: The Senior Management Team participated in Strategic Leadership in a Crisis training in 2020 and a programme of further training for the wider management team is scheduled.
 Many services have business continuity arrangements and some are overdue for an update.
 Work has progressed in identification of a critical functions list for agreement by System Leadership Group that will inform planning arrangements going forward.
 There will need to be changes made to business continuity plans following the implementation of additional ICT resources in services which have provided a greater deal of resilience for some services and functions - albeit reliant on electricity supply.
 Annual report on progress against NHS resilience standards was reviewed by APR committee on 25 March 2021.
-Report on the implications of the designation as a Category 1 responder was presented to MIJB 25 November 2021 Comments: Once the response phase is complete the HSCM Civil Contingencies group will schedule and review progress in achieving the NHSG resilience standards, reporting updates to System Leadership Group.
+Comments: Once the response phase is complete the HSCM Civil Contingencies group will schedule and review progress in achieving the NHSG resilience standards, reporting updates to System Leadership Group.